passle/passle-sync-umbraco/README.md

 **2. Sync to Umbraco**

 To sync the posts and authors to Umbraco, use the **Sync All Posts** and **Sync All People** buttons.
-This will create a new Umbraco post for each post/author under a custom post type.
+This will create a new content node for each post/author using the document types created by the plugin.
 Once all posts/authors have been synced, their statuses will update.
-Synced posts and authors can be viewed, but not edited, under the Passle Posts and Passle Authors menu items in the sidebar.
+Synced posts and authors can be viewed, but not edited, under the root nodes specified in the plugin settings.

 **3. Webhooks**

 Whenever a post or author is updated through the Passle interface, the Passle backend will make a call to a webhook exposed by the plugin with the shortcode of the item that was updated, and the plugin will automatically re-sync that item.

-**4. Theme Templates**
+**4. Document Type Templates**

 To display Passle posts and authors, you should create templates associated with the Passle Post and Passle Author document types that the plugin creates automatically.